drbean/curriculum/pages/homepage/markdown/CommonPlace.md

 ## 2025-10

-_10-06 17:37_ Does the male use of "tool" to refer to their genitals suggest that men think sex is agentic?
+_10-06 20:06_ Does men's use of "tool" to refer to their genitals suggest they think sex is agentic?